-"Occupation of development will be phased to align with delivery of the new sewerage pipeline between Sutton Scotney and South Wonston, the delivery of sewerage infrastructure, in consultation with the service provider.
+"Occupation of development will be phased to align with delivery of the new sewerage pipeline between delivery of Wastewater Infrastructure upgrades at Sutton Scotney, and South Wonstonand at Harestock, the delivery of sewerage infrastructure, in consultation with the service provider.
 Layout of the development must be planned to ensure future access to existing sewerage infrastructure for maintenance and upsizing purposes."